minibikini/pleroma/docs/installation/gentoo_en.md

 Replace all instances of `example.tld` with your instance's public URL.
 If for whatever reason you made changes to the port that your pleroma app runs on, be sure that is reflected in your configuration.

 Pay special attention to the line that begins with `ssl_ecdh_curve`.
-It is stongly advised to comment that line out so that OpenSSL will use its full capabilities, and it is also possible you are running OpenSSL 1.0.2 necessitating that you do this.
+It is strongly advised to comment that line out so that OpenSSL will use its full capabilities, and it is also possible you are running OpenSSL 1.0.2 necessitating that you do this.

 * Enable and start nginx: